robinborth/VL3DNet/README.md

 ### Data Preperation

 To get the preprocessed data from softgroup please contact us.
+Then you can download the data via this [link](https://drive.google.com/file/d/1Bf97LoyuUGKsB_hZS4USNmWQCNtXrqD3/view?usp=share_link).
 After you get access to the datasets please put them into the data folder like this.

 ```batch